 Plastic Camp is a transformative experience that affirms our students' right to have a seat at the table in decisions that impact their future and our oceans.
 It’s a reminder that their voices are important and that they have the power to create change.
 Plastic pollution education is the vehicle we use to inspire them, but what we’re really teaching is youth activism.

 Every year, we are delighted to see the passion and commitment of our students as they put what they’ve learned into practice to prevent plastic pollution.
 I’ll never forget one day during camp when we didn’t have access to reusable cutlery.
 The kids refused to use disposable utensils and instead created spoons by reusing the aluminum foil the food came wrapped in.
 I felt so proud!

 That same level of commitment extends to their lives outside of camp and continues after camp is over.
-Community members tell me stories of seeing our students shopping with their reusable bags and refusing to use plastic straws.
+Community members and plastic pollution activists tell me stories of seeing our students shopping with their reusable bags and refusing to use plastic straws.
 Often it makes me wonder, what is stopping adults from making the change?

 Photo: The 2017 students at Plastic Pollution Education and Ocean Conservation Camp's main program on Eleuthera Island pose for a group shot.

 Within the last four years, our program has grown tremendously.
 A total of 230 students have attended Plastic Camp and its satellite camps, and many return year after year.
 The best part about it is that our participants have moved from education to action.